 I vividly recall my introduction to Ron Mueck, almost as if it happened yesterday.
 A creative friend enticed me with the promise of an art gallery visit in Paris, and my enthusiasm for anything “art” had me on board immediately.
-Without a second thought, I put my trust in my friend’s ability to guide me towards something extraordinary and went to the exhibition.
+Without a second thought, I put my trust in my friend’s ability to guide me towards something extraordinary and off we went.

 The artist Ron Mueck